Ylianst/MeshCentralAssistant/readme.txt

 For more information, [visit MeshCommander.com/MeshCentral2](http://www.meshcommander.com/meshcentral2).

 This is an early prototype of a tray icon tool for the MeshCentral Agent.
-It displays the state of the agent, your can start and stop the agent and request help.
+It displays the state of the agent, you can start and stop the agent and request help.

 License
 -------